play-project/play-eventadapters/play-eventadapter-abstractrdfreceiver/README.md

 1. listen on a HTTP endpoint for events (NOT part of the adapter)
 2. subscribe that endpoint address for one or more streams of PLAY events
-3. unwrap event from its WS-Notification SOAP message
-4. unwrap event from its XML `<mt:nativeMessage>` element
-5. unescape the event from XML
-6. parse the RDF
+3. receive and parse the event
-7. do something with the event (NOT part of the adapter)
+4. do something with the event (NOT part of the adapter)

 Configure
 ---------